Online Learning-Enhanced High Order Adaptive Safety Control: Simulations

-In Table~\ref{table:quantitative}, we record the averaged quantitative results from $10$ simulation trials.
-In ``Attractive" and ``Repulsive" experiments, we observe that HO-aCBFs (Tuned), online NODE-HO-aCBFs, and offline NODE-HO-aCBFs are able to maintain a small \textit{Avg.Dist.} and \textit{Avg.sDist.}, indicating their success in residual adaptation and safety improvement.
-However, the HO-aCBF has high $h_{\mathrm{neg}}$, indicating that the HO-aCBF controller failed to estimate a high-fidelity residual term to fully recover the safety.
-Among them, the offline NODE-HO-aCBF has the $h_{\mathrm{min}}$ closest to that of HOCBF with no external residuals and $0\%$ of $h_{\mathrm{neg}}$, indicating the highest fidelity of residual estimations.
-These three controllers all demonstrate small \textit{S.sDist.Var.}, indicating their settled trajectory maintains a stable distance to the forbidden region surface.
-All other baselines fail to adapt in the ``Attractive" and ``Repulsive" experiments.
-In the ``Time-varying" experiments, only our NODE-HO-aCBFs can adapt.
-According to \textit{Avg.Dist.} and \textit{Avg.sDist.} metrics, both online and offline NODE-HO-aCBFs are significantly closer to the safety boundary and have similar results with HOCBF with no external residuals.
-According to \textit{S.sDist.Var.}, our online and offline NODE-HO-aCBFs settle on trajectories that variate least from the safety boundary, indicating a stable adaptation.
+We use the following quantitative evaluation criteria: \begin{itemize} \item \textit{$h_{\mathrm{min}}$}: the minimum value of $h(\mathbf{x})$ during execution. \item \textit{$h_{\mathrm{neg}}$}: the fractional time for which $h(\mathbf{x})<0$ over execution time. \item \textit{Average Distance (Avg.Dist.)}: the average distance to the forbidden region surface over execution time. \item \textit{Average settleDistance (Avg.sDist.)}: same as \textit{Avg.Dist.}, excluding the first $20\unit{s}$ in the simulation execution. \item \textit{Signed settleDistance Variance (S.sDist.Var.)}: the variance of the signed distance to the forbidden region surface (negative value indicates the robot is inside the forbidden region), excluding the first $20\unit{s}$ in execution. \end{itemize} In Table~\ref{table:quantitative}, we record the averaged quantitative results from $10$ simulation trials. ``CBFs No Res." stands for the experiments using HOCBFs controller without external residuals.
+In ``Attractive" and ``Repulsive" experiments, we observe that HO-aCBFs (Tuned), our online and offline controllers can maintain a small \textit{Avg.Dist.} and \textit{Avg.sDist.}, indicating their success in adaptation and safety improvement.
+However, the HO-aCBF has high $h_{\mathrm{neg}}$, indicating that the HO-aCBF controller failed to estimate a high-fidelity residual to fully recover the safety.
+Among them, our offline controller has $h_{\mathrm{min}}$ closest to that of HOCBF with no external residuals and $0\%$ of $h_{\mathrm{neg}}$, indicating the highest fidelity of residual estimations.
+These three controllers all demonstrate small \textit{S.sDist.Var.}, indicating their settled trajectory maintains a stable distance to the forbidden region.
+All other baselines fail to adapt in ``Attractive" and ``Repulsive" experiments.
+In ``Time-varying" experiments, only our controllers can adapt.
+According to \textit{Avg.Dist.} and \textit{Avg.sDist.} metrics, both our online and offline controllers are significantly closer to the safety boundary and have similar results with HOCBF with no external residuals.
+According to \textit{S.sDist.Var.}, our online and offline controllers settle on trajectories that variate least from the safety boundary, indicating a stable adaptation.
 Note that even a well-tuned HO-aCBF controller results in large \textit{Avg.Dist.}, \textit{Avg.sDist.} and \textit{S.sDist.Var.}, as depicted in Fig.~\ref{fig:qualitative} (bottom right).
-Offline NODE-HO-aCBFs learn offline and thus adapt the residual without delay, resulting in minimal $h_{\mathrm{min}}$.
+Offline NODE-HO-aCBFs are pre-trained and thus adapt the residual without delay, resulting in minimal $h_{\mathrm{min}}$.
 Online NODE-HO-aCBFs have a learning delay, resulting in a slightly larger $h_{\mathrm{min}}$ and \textit{Avg.Dist.} than the offline method, but as it learns online, it adapts better and settles stabler with incoming data and results in a smaller \textit{Avg.sDist.} and \textit{S.sDist.Var.}.
+Note that the metrics of HO-aCBF controller with a large $\Gamma\!=\!1$ differ significantly compared to other methods.
+As we mentioned in Sec.~\ref{sec:sim_qual_res} that HO-aCBF controller is sensitive to $\Gamma$, and its learnable parameter $\hat{\boldsymbol{\vartheta}}$ fails to converge in the ``Repulsive" and ``Time-varying" experiments, leading to invalid metrics.